 Insurance Services Office Fire Protection Rating

 The Insurance Services Office (ISO), a leading source of information about risk, assigns Baltimore County and other jurisdictions a fire protection rating.
-The ISO supplies date to a variety of users, including the insurance, finance, real estate, human resources and health services industries.
+The ISO supplies data to a variety of users, including the insurance, finance, real estate, human resources and health services industries.

 Insurance companies – not ISO – set premiums for policyholders, but most insurance companies rely on ISO’s classification system to rate risk.